snayfach/MIDAS/docs/strain_tracking.md

 <b>--samples STR </b>
 Comma-separated list of samples to use for training
+Useful for specifying the subset of samples from unrelated subjects in SNP matrix
 By default, all samples are used

 <b>--min_freq FLOAT </b>
 Minimum allele frequency (proportion of reads) per site for SNP calling (0.10)

 <b>--min_reads INT </b>
 Minimum number of reads supporting allele per site for SNP calling (3)